namithap10/TeCoNeRV/docs/models.md

 git clone https://huggingface.co/namithap/teconerv-models
 ```

-Git Xet can also be used, as described on the Hugging Face model page.
+Alternatively, Git Xet can be used as described on the Hugging Face model page.

 After cloning, copy the checkpoint folders into `checkpoints/` in this repository: